alanng10/Secane/Docue/Auto/a.md

 Secane mobile has 1 port that dedicate to connect with USB hub.

-Secane USB port count practic is 256.
+Secane USB port count limitel is 256.

-The practic can be set in Secane kernel boot main arg.
+The limitel can be set in Secane kernel boot main arg.